JunhuiLi1017/target_sequencing_analysis/README.md

     A tool designed to provide ultrafast all-in-one preprocessing and quality control for FastQ data.

     ** Key functions:

-    filter out bad reads (too low quality, too short, or too many N...) cut low quality bases for per read in its 5' and 3' by evaluating the mean quality from a sliding window (like Trimmomatic but faster). trim all reads in front and tail cut adapters.
+    1. filter out bad reads (too low quality, too short, or too many N...)

+    2. trim all reads in front and tail

+    3. cut adapters.
 Adapter sequences can be automatically detected, which means you don't have to input the adapter sequences to trim them.

 - **FastQC**: Raw read quality assessment